jon-jacky/Piety/README.md

     python3 -im desktop

-The desktop appears, with the windows showing the buffers named in a startup file.
+The desktop appears (pictured above), with the windows showing the buffers named in a startup file.

 If this is your first time using Piety, it will